 Not only did I pop him in the car, I took him to a new house.
 I introduced him to new animals.
 I set him up to be stressed and without really considering it (he was the fifth dog I’d adopted) I didn’t think about the stress he was feeling.
 It took five months to wrestle him back to a place of calm.
 Sorry Meegie.
 I wish I could start again.
-Luckily, he forgave me for this and I hope he feels safe now.
+Luckily, he forgave me for this and the rest of our days were spent building his trust.

 The modern world is stressful to a dog.
 They are living in a world that does not always make sense to them.
 It’s akin to moving to a different country with a different language and very different customs.
 Notch that discomfort up a little and you get a sense of what it must be like to live in a dog’s world.
 If your dog has ever barked at anything new, you may have laughed it off, because we simply don’t know what will freak our dogs out.
 Tilly spent a good five minutes barking at the washing basket in the garden yesterday.
 I don’t know why.
 She’s seen it before.
 It’s been in the garden before.
 Nothing was different in most ways than every other time the laundry basket has been in the garden.
 But yesterday it spooked her.
 Heston once spent a good while barking at a sieve.
 A stone cross also freaked him out.
 Amigo doesn’t like to be inside during storms.
 Molly used to bark at snowmen.
 It’s common for dogs to bark at hoovers, lawnmowers and other animals.
 These are fearful responses to things that don’t make sense to dogs.

 But barking is not the only way that we can see an animal is stressed.